MiraGe: Editable 2D Images using Gaussian Splatting: appendix

 \subsection{Supplementary Numerical Findings from the Primary Paper}

 We conducted an extensive analysis of the \our{} model due to its unique ability to control the behavior of Gaussians.
-Three distinct settings for Gaussian movement were explored: \begin{itemize} \item Amorphous the first allows Gaussians to move freely in 3D space, \item 2D: the second restricts their movement to align parallel to the $XZ$ plane \item Graphite the third confines all Gaussians to the $XZ$ plane, effectively creating a 3D representation. \end{itemize} A qualitative analysis was performed, considering the impact of the mirror camera (Tab. \ref{tab:nerf2}), as well as the effect of varying the number of initial Gaussians on the overall model behavior (Tab. \ref{tab:nerf4}).
+Three distinct settings for Gaussian movement were explored: \begin{itemize} \item Amorphous the first allows Gaussians to move freely in 3D space, \item 2D: the second restricts their movement to align parallel to the $XZ$ plane \item Graphite the third confines all Gaussians to the $XZ$ plane, effectively creating a 3D representation. \end{itemize}

+A qualitative analysis was performed, considering the impact of the mirror camera (see Tab. \ref{tab:nerf2}), as well as the effect of varying the number of initial Gaussians on the overall model behavior (see Tab. \ref{tab:nerf4}).
+We also examined the impact of the camera using the Frames Per Second (FPS) metric and storage memory (see Tab. \ref{tab:fpsiememeory}).
+Given the ongoing development of various 3D Gaussian Splatting compression techniques, we employed the .spz{\footnote{\url{https://github.com/nianticlabs/spz}}} tool to effectively compress the data.

+Due to our particular focus on animation, we analyzed FPS trends to benchmark real-time performance.
+Fig. \ref{fig:fps-comp} shows that while our model introduces a higher number of parameters, leading to a decrease in FPS compared to GaussianImage, it maintains the ability to render animations in real-time.

-A clear tendency is to be noted in Tab. \ref{tab:nerf2}: adding the mirror camera view improves significantly the representation's fidelity of every proposed Gaussian method.
+Tab. \ref{tab:nerf2} shows the mirror camera view as the augmentation technique significantly improves the representation's fidelity of every proposed Gaussian method.
 This behavior can be detected with the help of any of the measured metrics, i.e., PSNR, MS-SSIM and LPSIS.
-The drawback of improving the image quality is a longer training time required.
+The drawback of improving the image quality is that a longer training time is required.
 The ablation study presented in Tab. \ref{tab:nerf4} similarly suggests that our model scales well with the number of Gaussians used during model initialization.
-The striking example here is an average 62.12 PSNR score achieved by Amorphous method on Kodak dataset.
+The striking example here is an average 62.12 PSNR score achieved by the Amorphous method on the Kodak dataset.
 The price paid in time of training grows here slower, i.e., increasing the number of starting Gaussians by an order of magnitude results in more extended though comparable training period length.